vixyad/urlchecker/README.md

 * Sends email in case of change of number of failed urls immediately.

 ### Usage
-Set the URLs in the array in the script and save as a shell filed, set execution flag to the file and execute the shell script
+* Set the URLs in the array in the script and save as a shell filed, set execution flag to the file and execute the shell script
-Set is as a crontab to run more frequently (Recommeded)
+* Set is as a crontab to run more frequently (Recommeded)
+* Create a mail template file including the telnet commands so that the script can execute the statements and send notifications
+*

 ### Source
 ```bash